-As part of the Fairy Godmother Program, in addition to our school matinees, we also offer several sensory-friendly performances of our holiday musical and other select productions throughout the season.
-These performances are for individuals with autism, developmental disabilities, and other sensory sensitivities to light and sound along with their families.
+As part of the Fairy Godmother Program, in addition to our school matinees, we also offer several relaxed performances of our holiday musical and other select productions throughout the season.
+These performances are for individuals with Autism, developmental disabilities, and other sensory sensitivities to light and sound along with their families.

-Visit our sensory-friendly page for more information, including how to apply:
+Visit our relaxed performance page for more information, including how to apply:

-Our Education, Engagement, and Inclusion Department creates customized study and educator guides to accompany our student matinees productions for in-class use.
-Each guide includes show information, synopsis, educational materials that align with Common Core Standards, and integrated classroom activities to unpack the show after the performance.
+Our Education Department creates customized study and educator guides to accompany our student matinees productions for in-class use.
+Each guide includes show information, a synopsis, educational materials that align with Common Core Standards, and integrated classroom activities to unpack the show after the performance.

 Study guides for Fairy Godmother performances will be posted on this page as they become available.
 We try to have these posted no later than 2 weeks before the performance.
 If a guide is not yet posted, please check back or email us with any questions.

 Before the lights go down, each Fairy Godmother performance begins the same: with this enthusiastic greeting from nearly 200 young students saying hello to Ginny Hoffman, Ensemble’s very first Fairy Godmother.

 The Fairy Godmother Program was founded in the memory and celebration of Ginny, an actress and theatre educator who shined on our stage from 1987 until her death in 1993.
 Like the fairy godmothers she portrayed in many of our early holiday productions, Ginny had a special place in her heart for sharing the magic of theatre with kids.

 Nearly 30 years later, more than 2,000 students from the Greater Cincinnati region have attended our holiday shows for free, an incredible tribute to Ginny’s enduring light.